 The dual pregnancies from the first season of Glee:

 Quinn has to tell Finn that she got pregnant when he ejaculated in a hot-tub with her in it, which is completely crap, when the reality was she slept with Puck.
-Instead of lying about the hot-tub, she should have just had sex with Finn the moment she found out, and waited a week or 2 before revealing she was pregnant, and told Puck the baby wasn't his.
+Instead of lying about the hot-tub, she should have just had sex with Finn the moment she found out, and waited a week or two before revealing she was pregnant, and told Puck the baby wasn't his.

 Terri has a hysterical pregnancy, and at first tries to get pregnant for real, but it fails, so she starts wearing a fabric baby bump.
 Instead of faking a miscarriage, she continues the ruse for fear of losing Will, her husband.
 Eventually she hits upon the idea of adopting Quinn's baby, when it's likely that everyone in the Glee club would be around the birth, and it'd be damn near impossible to hide the fact she now has Quinn's baby.
-There's also the question of exactly how far along the 2 women are.
+There's also the question of exactly how far along the two women are.
 If Quinn was even a month behind, it'd mean the baby would be massively overdue.
 An even smarter solution would be to fake a miscarriage with her doctor, then offer to adopt Quinn's baby properly.
 Of course, it all comes crashing down, spectacularly.

 iCarly has a few of these.
-In iGive Away A Car they believe a random kid who shows up on their doorstep, and claims to be the son of a local car dealership who wants to give them a car to give away as a prize on their webshow.
+In "iGive Away A Car", they believe a random kid who shows up on their doorstep, and claims to be the son of a local car dealership who wants to give them a car to give away as a prize on their webshow.
 They never thought to actually call or see the guy's father to check out the car that was supposedly on offer.
-In the end Nevel nearly gets their webshow shut down as a result of this.
+In the end, Nevel nearly gets their webshow shut down as a result of this.

-LOST.
+Lost.
 Although there may be a number of instances, one that comes to mind is in the episode "The Variable".
 The protagonists are pretending to be (entry-level) members of the Dharma initiative.
 Daniel Faraday returns, and persuades Jack and Kate that he needs to visit the hostiles to speak with his mother.
 With some insane stretch of logic, they decide that it's dangerous and they'll need guns.
 So, they'll attempt to steal guns from the Dharma initiative so they can... what, use the guns to have a conversation with the hostiles?
 Wouldn't the guns just be more likely to make the hostiles shoot them on sight?
 As bad as an idea this is in theory, it pretty much turns out worse in practice.
 The Dharma Initiative catches them stealing the guns, and gunfire results.
 The three somehow manage to sneak up on the hostiles' camp, and with the largest stroke of luck, Daniel Faraday actually brute-forces his way into camp with his gun.
 However, the stupidity gets worse as he threatens Richard with the good old "I'm going to count to three" unless Richard tells him where his mother (Ellie) is.
 Seeing their leader was being threatened, Ellie comes up behind Daniel and fatally shoots him.
 It may have been a whole lot easier to simply go to the camp WITHOUT stealing the guns and just try to peacefully parley with them.

 In one episode, JD is distraught about turning 30 without having accomplished anything on his "Things To Do Before I Turn 30" list.
 Understandable enough.
 Two days before his birthday, he finds out that a couple of the hospital's sad sacks are competing in a triathlon; very convenient, as "finish a triathlon" is one of the things to do on his list.
 You can guess what happens next.
 This would be a perfectly acceptable, if thoroughly silly, sitcom plot, if one of the other to-do list items wasn't "learn the difference between 'Senator' and 'Congressman.'"
 Five minutes with the Constitution or, even worse, 30 seconds on Google would have given him a solution and an end to his angst.

-And when Dr Cox refused to go to Elliot's wedding with Keith.
+And when Dr Cox refused to go to Elliot's wedding to Keith.
 At first it seems a pretty Coxian thing to do, but things start to get stupid when Elliot refuses to give Dr Cox a piece of equipment - that could determine whether a patient lives or dies - unless he goes to her wedding.
 At least he had the courtesy to point out she was only marrying Keith for the sake of getting married, which started the train of events in which Elliot called off the wedding.

 Season one ends with Veronica finding the tapes that implicate Aaron Echolls and then, rather than immediately going to one of the many state troopers who would certainly have been present in the house, since the governor was attending a party there, she drives away all by herself except for the full-grown man she somehow managed to avoid noticing hiding in the backseat of her Chrysler LeBaron.
 (The entire last third of that episode was more like a horror movie than a detective show, complete with a Made of IronBig Bad.)